tommyzhng/person-tracking-drone/README.md

 Normally, people who attempt this use an Nvidia Jetson Nano because of its fast image processing.
 However, I was only able to get my hands on a Raspberry Pi 4b.

 The code ran super slow with examples from online (1-3 fps), but I managed to optimize my code to run at a stable 7 fps with low latency using python multithreading.
-7 calculations per second is enough for the computer to tell where I am in space relative to the drone
+7 calculations per second is a large improvement for the pi board to tell where I am in space relative to the drone

 Example simulation using gazebo: